jonnolen/wa-toolkit-ios/README.md

 Please see the samples directory for details on utilizing the library.

+## Documentation
+Install [appledoc](https://github.com/tomaz/appledoc) from gentlebytes github and run library/MakeDocumenation.
+This will create a doc set and install it to Xcode.
+There are some issues with cross reference links that we are working to fix.

 ## Contact

 For additional questions or feedback, please contact the [team](mailto:wwegner@microsoft.com).